jpmvbastos/AppliedEconometrics/README.md

 - A simple attempt to replicate the CKLS model from [Chan et al. (1992)](https://onlinelibrary.wiley.com/doi/10.1111/j.1540-6261.1992.tb04011.x).

 Using Python:
-- Basic autocorrelation and stationariety analysis (Dickey-Fuller, Ljung-Box, etc.)
+- Basic autocorrelation and stationarity analysis (Dickey-Fuller, Ljung-Box, etc.)
-- Autoressive (AR) models
+- Autoregressive (AR) models
 - Conditional Heteroskedasticity models (ARCH, GARCH)

 ### [Term Project](https://github.com/jpmvbastos/AppliedEconometrics/tree/main/Applied%20Econometrics%203/Term%20Project)

-A rought draft where I use Fixed Effects and Maximum Likelihood Estimators to investigate whether corruption is more harmful to female-led businesses.
+A rough draft where I use Fixed Effects and Maximum Likelihood Estimators to investigate whether corruption is more harmful to female-led businesses.

 Using firm-level data from the World Bank Enterprise Surveys with around 130,000 observations in 133 countries, I ask whether female businesses are more likely to pay bribes and whether they report corruption as a bigger obstacle than their male counterparts.

-A improved version of this project (with Dr. Jamie Bologna Pavlik) using Propensity Score Matching and Mahalanobis Distance Matching is [available at SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4387655).
+An improved version of this project (with Dr. Jamie Bologna Pavlik) using Propensity Score Matching and Mahalanobis Distance Matching is [available at SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4387655).

 ## [Demand and Price Analysis](https://github.com/jpmvbastos/AppliedEconometrics/tree/main/DemandAnalysis)